microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

 For this portion of the lab, we've been tasked with creating a dataset that queries our data in **near-real time** for our report consumers.
 Based on these initial requirements we'll want to evaluate Power BI's storage mode options and monitor our performance to find the most optimal solution.

-# Storage modes and Performance optimization
+# Storage modes and optimization

 In Microsoft Power BI Desktop, we can specify the storage mode for each table individually in our model.
 Understanding the benefits of each storage mode can provide many advantages, including the following: